In this Article

 A master’s in health science also may require fieldwork, research, and/or projects, depending on your area of concentration.
 At this degree level, a thesis may also be required.

 Doctorate in Health Sciences

-The Doctor of Health Science (DHS or DHSc) is typically a highly specialized advancement degree designed to ready professionals for senior roles in health care or health science.
-Some prepare graduates to conduct research or implement solutions to health care issues.
-Another track in a doctorate program may be to prepare you to teach in advanced academic and clinical settings.
+The Doctor of Health Science (DHS or DHSc) is typically a highly specialized degree designed to prepare professionals for senior roles in healthcare or health science.
+Some prepare graduates to conduct research or implement solutions.
+Another track may be to prepare you to teach in advanced academic and clinical settings.

 Online Degree Options

 If you’re concerned that an online program may offer a different curriculum than a traditional program, you’ll be happy to know that the coursework should be nearly identical.
 In addition, you’ll have access to your professors and classmates, just as you would in a brick-and-mortar school.